Rach7235/CT-Property-Trends/README.md

 # How It Works
 Users can specify the information they’re looking for by filtering by town, specific year and month (or a range of years), sales amounts, sales ratios, and different property types from a submission form

-Then, users will visualize the data through two primary graphical representations: an interactive map and a comprehensive trend graph.
+Then, users will visualize the data through two primary graphical representations: an interactive map and a comprehensive trend graph

 # Project Startup Instructions
 First, clone the repository